WMRamadan/pyapi/README.md

 ## How to Run pyapi

-Navigate to project folder and run the following to start the server:
+Navigate to project `src` folder and run the following to start the server:

     python3 main.py